 First and foremost, proactively promote resources and benefits that support mental well–being at work.
 You do not want your employees who are struggling to have to search the intranet or ask Human Resources for help.
 You want them to already know what is offered.

 Make sure that you actively promote mental health services and treatment services that your organization covers.
-Work with your HR department to do this and put together messaging that you can send to your employees reminding them of the resources they have.
+Work with your HR department to do this and put together messages that you can send to your employees reminding them of the resources they have.
 It could be treatment centers covered by your insurance plans, in-network behavioral health providers, your employee assistance program, childcare resources, legal support, etc.

 You can also utilize national or local community resources if your organization has limited offerings.
-Well known organizations like the National Suicide Prevention Hotline, National Alliance on Mental Illness, and Substance Abuse and Mental Health Services all have hotlines and resources on their websites that you can promote to employees.
+Well-known organizations like the National Suicide Prevention Hotline, National Alliance on Mental Illness, and Substance Abuse and Mental Health Services all have hotlines and resources on their websites that you can promote to employees.

 Encourage managers to have earnest conversations with their direct reports about their personal experiences.
 Ask managers to be more empathetic and flexible, as they are able.
 One technique that can be helpful is to have leaders start every meeting with a well-being check-in.
 By sharing their own vulnerabilities first, the team members might feel more encouraged to share what they are struggling with.
-For example, “My cat interrupted an important zoom call today,” or, “I am struggling with my fifth grader’s school assignments.
+For example, “My cat interrupted an important Zoom call today,” or, “I am struggling with my fifth grader’s school assignments.
 Did anyone else have a hiccup today?”

 Leading by example is a great first step.
 When people do not know how to react or behave, they look to leaders.
-You should try to role model and practice good self-care.
+You should try to be a role model and practice good self-care.
 If you do not take breaks or set boundaries, your employees will feel pressure to do that as well.
 If you’re open and honest about your own mental health journey, you create an environment where it’s safe for others you work with to do the same.
 Accept mental health days as sick days and take some yourself.

 You won’t be able to solve all your employee’s problems, especially not here in the U.S. epicenter of the pandemic.
 The most important thing is to keep your empathy intact and keep well–being top of mind.
 If we do that, we can make it through this challenge together and maybe even be better prepared for future hurdles.